-Time lapse photography is a cinematographic technique in which each frame of the picture is captured as a much lesser speed as compared to the speed it will be played back.
-This in turn gives an effect of the picture moving much faster than it actually is.
-This effect can be termed as the lapsing of time, hence the term 'Time Lapse' photography.
+This effect can be termed as the lapsing of time, so the term 'Time Lapse' photography.
 It was first used by Georges Melies in his motion picture, 'Carrefour De La Opera' in 1897.
-It was later used by F. Percy Smith and Roman Vishniac till 1918.
-This technique was also used extensively by feature films called Bergfilms.
-Most notably, it was used in 'The Holy Mountain' in 1926.
+And later used by F. Percy Smith and Roman Vishniac till 1918.
+This technique was used extensively by feature films called Bergfilms and also used in 'The Holy Mountain' in 1926.

 Time lapse was generally used for films about biology and science, and mostly used in sequences of plants growing, flowers opening, and fruits rotting.
 It was also used in sequences of a building being built, or people moving around in a city.